-1.9 The Toolchain
+1.10 The Toolchain

-The toolchain is as wrapper expression for a set of tool that is used in programming tasks.
+The toolchain is a wrapper expression for a set of tools that are used in programming tasks.
 It usually consists of

-- · a tool for automation of the build process, - · a compiler suite containing compiler for a set of programming languages, - tools for generation and manipulation of binaries, libraries and assembler codes. - · a debugger helping the user in evaluating wrong code and fixing it, - a build system that simplifies the usage of external dependencies, e.g., by automatic search for libraries and header files.
+- · a tool for automation of the build process, - · a compiler suite containing compiler for a set of programming languages, - tools for generation and manipulation of binaries, libraries and assembler codes, - a debugger helping the user in evaluating wrong code and fixing it, - a build system that simplifies the usage of external dependencies, e.g., by automatic search for libraries and header files.